-Citi will return $330 million in interest charges to millions of cardholders who resumed on-time payments after missing a due date.
+Citi discovered errors in re-evaluating APRs for millions of cardholders who resumed on-time payments after slipping up

 The bank on Friday said it discovered errors in reviewing and re-calculating interest rates for customers who made at least six consecutive on-time payments after a slip-up – a requirement under the CARD Act.
 The $330 million in refunds will cover 1.75 million card accounts that were affected between 2011 and 2017 – an average of $190 per account.